kaukintom/HockeyPlayerSimulation/README.md

 Note: Created using VBA.
 However, files uploaded to Github containing the macros are classified as VB.

 ## Updates
-Added the Excel workbook and VBA code which web scrapes wikipedia for birthdays and collects hockey player stats from Sportsnet.
+Added the Excel workbook and VBA code which web scrapes Wikipedia for birthdays and collects hockey player stats from Sportsnet.

 Workbook name: "Hockey Data Collector.xlsm"

 Note: Code for web scraping Sportsnet may need to be adjusted if there is a change in the source code for the website

 ### Getting Started
-Upon opening the Excel file "Hockey Player Point Projections.xlsm," there is a button that provides a tutorial on how to use the simulator.
+Upon opening the Excel file "Hockey Player Point Projections.xlsm" there is a button that provides a tutorial on how to use the simulator.

 1) The user will specify the amount of fantasy points recieved for all the relevent and available categories, then click the button that reads "Calculate Fantasy Points."
 Any category not containing a value, will not be included in the generated table.